Fr3dd1e/Cyber-Resources/README.md

 **https://www.youtube.com/playlist?list=PLuyTk2_mYISLaZC4fVqDuW_hOk0dd5rlf** - Rana Khalil is amazing at explaining in depth SQL injection, and she's regularly producing more content, so watch this space!

 ## General Hacking
+**https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course** - A great course which covers many topics, and is incredibly cheap for the content you're getting.
+Note that Heath regularly does discounts on his twitter, so it's definitely worth watching out for that.

+**https://my.ine.com/CyberSecurity/learning-paths/a223968e-3a74-45ed-884d-2d16760b8bbd/penetration-testing-student** - INE has made their course for the eJPT certification completely free to take.
+It has some great content, and is very beginner focused.
+I believe labs are included for free, but it's worth noting the certification isn't.

+**https://www.hackthebox.eu/** - Some very challenging boot2root machines and challenges, and they're also branching out with their academy, which has regular updates to content: https://academy.hackthebox.eu (the majority of content on the academy is not free, however)

+**https://tryhackme.com/** - A great place to start with Cyber Security, they have loads of walkthrough and challenges around multiple areas in cyber security.
+Completely free for a large proportion of the content, although there is a subscriber feature.

+**https://overthewire.org/wargames/** - A large selection of challenges focusing on different areas, such as Linux, Web etc.

+**https://www.sans.org/** - SANS is great.
+They have such a wide variety of free content, from cheatsheets to free conferences.

+**https://www.cyberaces.org/** - Also developed by SANS, it's an online course of the basics, for free, of course ;)

 ## Miscellaneous

+### People:
+https://www.youtube.com/channel/UCVeW9qkBjo3zosnqUbG7CFw - John Hammond makes great informative and entertaining content on YouTube.

+https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA - IppSec has countless retired HackTheBox machines, and more on his channel.
+He's great to watch, even if you don't follow along, as you can just feel the intelligence leaking in.

+https://www.youtube.com/channel/UCpoyhjwNIWZmsiKNKpsMAQQ - VbScrub has some brilliant videos on Active Directory, and focuses on Windows content, primarily through the HackTheBox platform.